-Founded by a former headmaster of Kent School in Connecticut, in the heart of historic Rome.
-Offering a classical, liberal arts, secondary education (taught by an impressive faculty) leading up to the IB Diploma and also offering an optional post-graduate year, which is open to external students.
-15 per cent boarding and almost all move on to top global universities.
+Founded by a former headmaster of Kent School in Connecticut, USA and located in the heart of historic Rome.
+Offering a classical liberal arts secondary education (taught by an impressive faculty) leading up to the International Baccalaureate Diploma and an optional post-graduate year, also open to external students.
+15 per cent of students board and almost all move on to top global universities.
 Council of International Schools (CIS) and New England Association of Schools and Colleges (NEASC) accredited.

 Click here for our full review of St Stephen's School.

-Curriculum: German (Baden-Wurttemberg).
 This school aims to be completely bilingual and bi-national and so prepares students for both the German High School Diploma (Abitur) and the Diploma Italiano di Maturia Scientifica.
-Established in 1851 and now catering to over 900 students, this is a big, lively, thriving school with a large percentage (approximately half) of Italian students.
-Private, co-ed, 3-18 years old.
+Established in 1851 with over 900 students this is a large and lively, thriving school with a high percentage (approximately half) of Italian students.
+Partially subsidised by the German government.

-Curriculum: French.
-Catholic, girls school in large grounds, which has a boarding section for older pupils.
-Despite the French curriculum, graduates tend to move on to Italian universities, unsurprising, since many of the girls are from Italian families.
-Private boarding school 3-18 years old.
+A French, Catholic, girls school in large grounds which follows the French curriculum and has a boarding section for older pupils.
+However, most of the students going on to university tend to graduate to Italian universities, since many of the students are Italian.

-Curriculum: Spanish.
-Set up on a hill overlooking Trastevere and Rome, this Spanish school is recognised by the Spanish and the Italian Governments and almost half the students are Italian.
-The fees are reasonably low, compared to other international schools.
-The majority of pupils are enrolled in the lower school and then leave for Italian State School or other larger senior schools, meaning smaller classes higher up the school.
-Co-ed, 3-18 years old.
+Set up on a hill overlooking Trastevere and Rome, this Spanish school is recognised by the Spanish and Italian Governments and almost half the students are Italian.
+The fees are reasonably low compared to other international schools and most of the pupils are in the lower school, leaving for Italian State School or other larger senior schools for their secondary education.

-Curriculum: French Bac and Brevet.
-This is the largest international school in Rome with 1,450 pupils and is in the east of the city, not far from the more elegant residential areas and near to the concentration of foreign embassies.
-Half the students are Italian and even though the curriculum is entirely French leading to French baccalaureate, about two thirds of the pupils go on to university in Italy.
-It is partly financed by the French ministry and this helps to keep fees low.
-Co-ed, 3-18 years old.
+This is the largest international school in Rome with 1,450 pupils and it is in the east of the city not far from the more elegant residential areas and near to the embassies.
+Half the students are Italian and even though the curriculum is entirely French leading to the French Baccalaureate, about two thirds of the pupils go on to university in Italy.
+It is financed by the French ministry and this helps to keep fees low.

 Scuola Giapponese di Roma

-Curriculum: Japanese.
-This is a new, still small school based on the Japanese curriculum.
-Students must have at least one Japanese parent, so this school does not have the large percentage of Italian children that the other international schools have and therefore no Japanese language support for non-speakers.
-There is a total of approximately 50 pupils with tiny classes (approx 5 children to a class).
-Co-ed, 7-15 years old.
+A new, still small. school following the Japanese curriculum.
+Students must have at least one Japanese parent so this school lacks the large percentage of Italian children that the other international schools have and therefore there is no Japanese language support.
+There are a total of approximately 50 students with tiny classes (usually, only 5 children in a class).

-Curriculum: Swiss (German/Italian).
-The language of tuition is German, but children are prepared for Italian state exams as well as following the Swiss/ German curriculum.
-Small, mainly Swiss, graduating classes, since large numbers of Italian pupils move back into the Italian education system at 13 years old.
-This school has been in Rome for over 70 years and has a good reputation and plenty of extra curricular activities.
-Co-ed, 3-18 years old.
+The language of tuition is German, but children are prepared for Italian state exams as well as following the Swiss-German curriculum.
+Small graduating classes for the Swiss Matura since large numbers of Italian pupils move back into the Italian education system at 13 years old.
+This school has been in Rome for over 70 years and has a good reputation and plenty of extra-curricular activities.